ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 The Venice Card, which comes in two brands, orange and blue, has different prices and offers for different age groups.
 These cards include public transport, but are not an amazing bargain; and are really only worthwhile if you plan to visit a great number of museums and public toilets(!).
 Read the information carefully, and if you decide you want the card, pay in advance online for discounts.

-The city museums, Musei Civici, which include the Ca' Rezzonico, Museo Correr and the Torre dell'Orologio, have a range of combined tickets.
-Again, it's worth reading the list of attractions included to work out what will represent the best deal for you.
-EU children, students and over-65s are entitled to reductions.
+The city museums, Musei Civici, which include the Ca’ Rezzonico, Museo Correr and the Torre dell’Orologio, have a range of combined tickets.
+Again, it’s worth reading the list of attractions included to work out what will represent the best deal for you.
+EU children and students are entitled to reductions.

 Museums and galleries